yogiraaz/nightwolf-cotribution/linux_interview_questions_for_freshers.md

   All the [feedbacks and suggestions](https://nightwolf.in/contribute/) are most welocome.

+ {!inpage-ads.md!}

 ---

 1. When you login you get “$” prompt, what is the prompt for root?
-#
 2. Explain the difference between grep and egrep?
-Search online
-3. What is the port # for DNS, NTP and NFS?
+3. What is the port for DNS, NTP and NFS?
 53,123 and 111/2049
-4. What is the configuration file name of DNS and where is it located?
+4. What is the configuration file name of DNS and where is it located? /etc/named.conf
-/etc/named.conf
 5. How many new directories will be created after running the following command mkdir {a..c}{1..3}
 9